Now that you’ve completed the Project Setup guide, we need to configure the kemorig_editor project to export a .pak of our custom content.

 Click Create Plugin.
 Your new plugin is ready!
 Find it in the Content Browser.

-It’s important to note that all content you create must be inside this plugin folder, or a sub-directory of it!
+All content you create must be inside this plugin folder, or a sub-directory of it.
 This is the root folder that will be exported with your custom package.

 Create A Launch Profile